hosein2398/2do-cli/README.md

 ### Adding a file
 To work with 2do-cli you have add a file and then todos related to that.
-Lets say you have a file named `main.js` and you want to add some todos for this file, to do so (after inializing 2do-cli in you repo) you have to type:
+Lets say you have a file named `main.js` and you want to add some todos for this file, to do so (after inializing 2do-cli in your repo) you have to type:
 ```
 add main.js 'Here is my first todo for main.js'
 ```